Jaciara2027/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ## 🛡️ Purpose of the Lab

-Kali Linux was configured as the main security-testing machine, while additional virtual machines could be introduced later as targets for practical exercises.
+Kali Linux was configured as the main security-testing machine.

 ------------------------------------------------------------------------